ARSINOE-project/data-management-service/docs/source/index.rst

 **Example Response**

-Same as in :ref:`List Datasets` but instead of a list, returns a single object.
+Same as in `List Datasets`_ but instead of a list, returns a single object.

 ===========
 Retrieve Resource Info